This Lesser-Known Stock Has Moved 35% Since My Last Update, Here's What I'm Waiting For Next - NewsBreak

 Many investors entered the second quarter either deep in the red in their portfolios and or sitting on cash to deploy in the tech wreck.
 With the indexes reaching 52-week lows and several issues in the tech sector revisiting pandemic lows or beyond — and rising interest rates as the result of rampant inflation — much of Wall Street was prepared for lower prices.

-Public Service Enterprise's (NYSE:PEG) short percent of float has risen 14.75% since its last report.
-The company recently reported that it has 6.96 million shares sold short, which is 1.4% of all regular shares that are available for trading.
-Based on its trading volume, it would take traders 2.5 days to cover their short positions on average.
+Capital One Financial's (NYSE:COF) short percent of float has fallen 7.39% since its last report.
+The company recently reported that it has 6.16 million shares sold short, which is 1.63% of all regular shares that are available for trading.
+Based on its trading volume, it would take traders 2.3 days to cover their short positions on average.

 Benzinga